bitcoinops/bitcoinops.github.io/_topics/en/rendez-vous-routing.md

   - title: "BOLTs #765 adds route blinding to the LN specification"
     url: /en/newsletters/2023/04/05/#bolts-765

+  - title: "LND #7710 adds the ability to retrieve extra data about an HTLC in support of route blinding"
+    url: /en/newsletters/2023/06/28/#lnd-7710

+  - title: "LDK #2120 adds support for finding a route to a receiver who is using blinded paths"
+    url: /en/newsletters/2023/06/28/#ldk-2120

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Unannounced channels